-Each team will launch 3 bean bags in sequence, aiming for the furthest distance possible without exceeding 10 metres.
-If any part of a bean bag passes the 10-metre mark, that shot will be disqualified from the round.
-The distances will be measured straight from the launching line to the far side of each bean bag, rounded to the closest decimal point (e.g., 8.8 m).
+Each team will launch 3 bean bags in sequence, aiming for the furthest distance possible.
+The distances will be measured straight from the launching line to the far side of each bean bag, rounded to the closest decimal point (e.g., 12.8 m).
 Bags may be "pushed" by a team's subsequent launches, though each bag will still be measured individually.
 Teams will then be awarded points after all 3 bean bags have been launched, as follows:

-Points will be awarded based on the average of the 3 shots in Round 2 (i.e., the sum of the 3 distances, divided by 3), rounded to the closest decimal point (i.e., an average of 9.2 m will be awarded 9.2 points in Round 2).
-If any part of a bean bag passes the 10-metre mark, that shot will omitted from the averaged total.
+Points will be awarded based on the average of the 3 shots in Round 2 (i.e., the sum of the 3 distances, divided by 3), rounded to the closest decimal point (i.e., an average of 11.2 m will be awarded 11.2 points in Round 2).